KaptainBflakes/cplist/README.md

 use this on the command line and in conjunction with any list creator that lists files in linebreak terminated paths.
 Needs to be in a directory added to system path.

-Usage - Technical: cplist [1] [2] (3)
+Usage - Technical: cplist [1] [2]

 arg[1]: list-file to pull paths from.

 arg[2]: path to copy files to.
 This should have no whitespace.
 I've yet to implement a high quality argument parser and this will have to do for now.

-arg(3): Add /y, /Y, y or Y in this argument slot to force file overwrite during copy.
+Use (https://github.com/KaptainBflakes/kllwhtsp) for renaming files.
+If your directory paths have whitespace, copy the files to another directory that doesn't or rename the directory.
+Whitespace is for people who can't use the command line.
+If you are butthurt about no whitespace, get used to it or don't use this.

 Usage - General: